Jan. 21, 1978: Duran vs De Jesus III

 The rivalry came as a surprise to everyone when it began in November of 1972.
 A surprise because, at the time, no one expected the fistic dynamo that was Roberto Duran to suffer defeat to anyone, let alone a mere “tune-up” opponent.
 Just five months after establishing himself as the best lightweight in the world with a one-sided battering of Ken Buchanan, the man they called “Manos de Piedra” faced Esteban De Jesus of Puerto Rico in a non-title match in Madison Square Garden.
 It was in fact Duran’s third non-title fight since becoming champion, the other two easy first round knockouts.
-This was to be another quick payday and a chance to again show off Roberto’s prodigious talents to a New York City fight crowd.
+This was to be another quick payday and another chance to show off Roberto’s prodigious talents to a New York City fight crowd.

 But, as everyone quickly learned, Esteban De Jesus was no one’s tune-up opponent and he wasn’t about to be just another easy knockout on Duran’s record.
 Clever and crafty and with a dangerous left hook, he would go on to prove himself one of the best lightweights of the decade and one of the finest boxers to ever emerge from Puerto Rico.
 He floored Duran with a hard left hook in the opening seconds of the match and, to the delight of his fans, went on to take a clear points win.
 His compatriots celebrated as if Duran’s title had been at stake, lifting De Jesus on their shoulders after the decision was announced and parading him through the stands of the venerable Garden.

 De Jesus and Duran went their separate ways, Roberto insisting the first defeat of his career was an aberration, the result of his being ill-prepared, and both embarked on impressive win streaks.
 Esteban notched seven victories in 1973; Duran scored ten, including three successful defenses of the championship.
-Now it was time for a rematch and Duran’s chance at revenge with the crowd cheering for “Manos de Piedra,” not De Jesus, the second fight taking place in Roberto’s home town of Panama City.
-And this time Duran’s WBA belt was on the line.
+Now it was time for a rematch and Roberto’s chance for revenge, with the crowd cheering not for De Jesus but for Duran, the second fight taking place in the champion’s home of Panama City.
+And this time Duran’s title belt was on the line.